lenra-io/lesta/README.md

 ### JavaScript configuration

 Lesta can also handle new elements by defining a Lesta configurator in the `lesta.config.js` file at the base of the project.
-The elements defined in this file would override the [default configurators](./config/configurator.js) ones (exected for the generators map which is merged).
+The elements defined in this file would override the [default configurators](./config/configurator.js) ones (except for the generators map which is merged).

 Here are the overridable elements:

 - `getManagers`: returns the website [PathManagers](#pathmanager)
 - `generators`: the generators map.
 The keys of this map are the allowed values by the [Lesta CLI](#cli).
-- `getConfiguration`: resturns the website [Configuration](#json-configuration)
+- `getConfiguration`: returns the website [Configuration](#json-configuration)

 <p align="right">(<a href="#top">back to top</a>)</p>